xrazis/haris.razis.com/content/posts/cappadocia.md

 attr="The entrance to the Dolmabahçe was a true work of art." width=100% align=center link="/blog/cappadocia/PXL_20241024_131052580~2.webp" target="_blank" >}}

+//TODO Write about the motorbike tour on the whole vosporous

 {{< figure src="/blog/cappadocia/IMG_4402.webp"
 attr="" width=100%
 align=center link="/blog/cappadocia/IMG_4402.webp" target="_blank" >}}